 We later decided it would’ve been much better for the photographs if we had all worn brightly coloured jackets but alas, something to think of next time!
 And there will be a next time, as this is just the first of many trips to this under-rated island that completely bewitched us.
 I can’t wait to return!

 P.S – Apologies for the bombardment of pictures, there are just too many, and I couldn’t choose which ones to share!
-All photos taken by myself & my hubby, James A Photography.
+All photos were taken by myself and my hubby, James A Photography.
 Scroll down for the rest 🙂